DataDog/chaos-controller/CONTRIBUTING.md

 * deploy the CRD and the controller on the minikube cluster
   * `make install && make deploy`

-If the controller is already deployed, you'll have to remove the running pod for changes to be applied
+If the controller is already deployed, you'll have to remove the running pod for changes to be applied.

-The controller relies on the [chaos-fi](https://github.com/DataDog/chaos-fi) image to inject failures.
-Please build it locally as well if you want to injection and cleanup pods created by the controller to succeed.
+**Known issue: the pod preset injecting the fake Datadog statsd environment variable is created at the end of the apply.
+The preset may not be applied on the chaos controller pod, making it to panic.
+If it's the case, you have to remove the pod so it's created again with the pod preset."**

+### Minikube ISO

+We need some specific kernel modules to be enabled to do some of the injections.
+Because some of them were not enabled by default in the ISO, we built a custom one following the [official guide](https://minikube.sigs.k8s.io/docs/contributing/iso/) which is stored in the [minikube/iso] directory.

 ## Releasing a new version of the controller